Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 ### Stochastic Optimization

 Stochastic optimization problems are so diverse that the field has become fragmented into a Balkanized set of communities with competing algorithmic strategies and modeling styles.
 It is easy to spend a significant part of a career mastering the subtleties of each perspective on stochastic optimization, without recognizing the common themes.

 We have developed a unified framework that covers all of these books.
-We break all `sequential decision problems` into five components: `state variables`, `decision variables`, `exogenous information variables`, the `transition function` and the `objective function`, where we search over policies (functions) for making decisions.
+We break all `sequential decision problems` into five components: `state variables`, `decision variables`, `exogenous information variables, the `transition function` and the `objective function`, where we search over policies (functions) for making decisions.
 We have identified two core strategies for designing policies (policy search, and policies based on lookahead approximations), each of which further divides into two classes, creating four classes that cover all of the solution approaches.

 - [Clearing the Jungle of Stochastic Optimization](https://castlelab.princeton.edu/jungle/)